diablodale/pinentry-wsl-ps1/README.md

 ## Features

 * Allows GnuPG to prompt and read passphrases by the pinentry protocol with a GUI when running within WSL (Windows Subsystem for Linux)
 * Works for all keys managed by gpg-agent (GPG, SSH, etc)
 * Drop-in replacement GUI to pinentry-curses, pinentry-gtk-2, etc.
+* Works well with [WSLgit](https://github.com/andy-5/wslgit).
+Enables your Git and GPG configuration/processing in WSL while access/using it from Windows apps like VS Code.
+Easy-breezy GPG signing of Git commits. 🙂📝

 ## Requirements